Center for Addiction Medicine

 [Details]

-Caroline Gray received a Bachelor of Science in Psychology from Virginia Tech and her M.S.W. from the University of South Carolina.
-Caroline joined CAM in July 2021 and works primarily on the iDECIDE project, under Dr. Randi Schuster.
-Prior to her time at CAM, she was at the American Academy of Addiction Psychiatry, where she was a project manager of the SAMHSA funded initiative, the Opioid Response Network, as well as at the Grayken Center for Addiction at Boston Medical Center.
-Prior to her work in project management, she was a staff therapist at South Bay Community Services, where she provided community-based behavioral health services in the Southcoast region of Massachusetts.
-Her professional interests include increasing access to culturally responsive prevention, treatment, and recovery resources and services for substance use disorders.
+Her professional interests include increasing access to culturally responsive prevention, treatment and recovery resources and services for substance use disorders.
+She has previously worked at the American Academy of Addiction Psychiatry, where she was a project manager of the SAMHSA funded initiative, the Opioid Response Network, as well as at the Grayken Center for Addiction at Boston Medical Center.
+Prior to her work in project management, she was a staff therapist at South Bay Community Services, where she provided community-based behavioral health services in the South Coast region of Massachusetts.
+Caroline received a BS in Psychology from Virginia Tech and a Master of Social Work from the University of South Carolina.

 Brenden Tervo-Clemmens, Ph.D.